Top 8 Reasons Why the Mid-Atlantic is the Premier Solar Market

 7. Increasing development of community solar power:

 Maryland's community solar program is hot - the first projects have been successfully constructed and there's more on the way.
 In 2019, the program was extended another three years.
-Meanwhile, Dominion issued a community solar RFP in June.
+In Virginia, Dominion issued a community solar RFP in June 2019.

 8. The Largest SEIA Affiliate Outside California: